bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/04-parameters.md

 - "ALWAYS check the parameters for your system and test that they behave as expected."
 ---

 In this tutorial, we will make use of the `antechamber` and `parmchk2` tools from AmberTools package to generate AMBER force field parameters.
-We will use the "**general AMBER force field 2 [(GAFF2)](http://ambermd.org/antechamber/gaff.html)**".
-This force field was designed to provide atom types and atom parameters needed to parameterise most pharmaceutical molecules, and is compatible with the traditional AMBER force fields.
+We will use the "**general AMBER force field 2 [(GAFF2)](http://ambermd.org/antechamber/gaff.html)**" parameters.
+This force field was designed to provide atom types and atom parameters needed to parameterise most pharmaceutical molecules, and is compatible with the traditional AMBER force fields for proteins.
 To assign partial charges, we are going to use **[AM1-BCC2 charge method](https://pubmed.ncbi.nlm.nih.gov/12395429/)**.
-It is an inexpensive and fast method for calculating partial charges and any limitations of this method would be fixed by the QM treatment of the ligand in the QM/MM simulation.
+It is an inexpensive and fast method for calculating partial charges and be we don't need to worry too much about its limitations as partial charges won't be used during production runs due to the QM treatment of the ligand in the QM/MM simulation.

 ***

 ## Generating point charges and assigning atomtypes with `antechamber`

 `antechamber` allows the rapid generation of topology files for use with the AMBER simulation programs.
-It runs a series of other AmberTools programs (`sqm`, `divcon`, `atomtype`, `am1bcc`, `bondtype`, `espgen`, `respgen` and `prepgen`) to be able to:
+It is a higher-level wrapper around other AmberTools programs (`sqm`, `divcon`, `atomtype`, `am1bcc`, `bondtype`, `espgen`, `respgen` and `prepgen`) and is able to:

 - Automatically identify bond and atom types
 - Judge atomic equivalence
 - Generate residue topology files
 - Find missing force field parameters and supply reasonable suggestions

 We will use `antechamber` to assign atom types to the GWS ligand and calculate a set of point charges.
-We will have to specify GAFF2 force field (`-at gaff2`, more information on the parameters here: `$AMBERHOME/dat/leap/parm/gaff.dat`), the [AM1-BCC2](https://pubmed.ncbi.nlm.nih.gov/12395429/) charge method (`-c bcc`), the net charge of the molecule (`-nc 0`) and the name of the new residue generated (We are going to keep GWS: `-rn GWS`).
+We will have to specify GAFF2 force field (`-at gaff2`, more information on the parameters here: `$AMBERHOME/dat/leap/parm/gaff2.dat`), the [AM1-BCC2](https://pubmed.ncbi.nlm.nih.gov/12395429/) charge method (`-c bcc`), the net charge of the molecule (`-nc 0`) and the name of the new residue generated (We are going to keep GWS: `-rn GWS`).
 We are going to output a mol2-type file (`-fo mol2`) containing the atomtypes and the point charges.

 ~~~
 antechamber -i GWS.H.pdb -fi pdb -o GWS.mol2 -fo mol2 -c bcc -nc 0 -rn GWS -at gaff2